0xADE1A1DE/AssemblyLine/README.md

 `NASM`: binary output will match that of nasm as closely as possible (default for SIB).
 `STRICT`: binary output will be in an 'as is' state in respect to the instruction.
 `SMART`: intructions could be manipulated to ensure binary output matches nasm (default).
-please refer to [tools/README.md](https://github.com/0xADE1A1DE/AssemblyLine/blob/main/tools/README.md) for more information
+please refer to [tools/README.md](https://github.com/0xADE1A1DE/AssemblyLine/blob/main/tools/README.md) **Different Modes of Assembly** section for more information
 * Easy to use command-line tool `asmline` (refer to [tools/README.md](https://github.com/0xADE1A1DE/AssemblyLine/blob/main/tools/README.md))
 * High instruction compatibility and easy to add new instructions (refer to [src/README.md](https://github.com/0xADE1A1DE/AssemblyLine/blob/main/src/README.md))
 ## How to use